-- 1. Jesu: Is Coming-Blackstone.

-- 2. Guide to the Study of the Old and New Testament-Huffman.
+- 1. Jesus Is Coming (Blackstone). - 2.
+Manual of the Pilgrim Holiness Church.

-- 3. Theological Compend-Binney.

-- 1. Bible-Isriah to Revelation.
+1. Bible (Isaiah to Revelation).

-- 2. The Holy Spirit-Huffman.

-- False Doct-ines and Fanaticism Exposed-Shelhamer.

-- 4. Pilgrim Holiness Advocate.
+- 2. False Doctrines and Fanaticism Exposed (Shelhamer). - 3.
+Story of the Christian Church (Hurlbut). - 4.
+Pilgrim Holiness Advocate.

 This Course (or the equivalent of it), together with a thorough review of reading, writing, and spelling, should be completed in connection with application for License as Minister.